Understanding One-to-One Tuition

-One-to-one tuition is a setting where a teacher (or teaching assistant) helps a student understand a subject(s) better through individualized learning support.
+One-to-one tuition is a setting where a teacher (or teaching assistant) helps a student understand a subject(s) better or prepare for 11 plus mock exams through individualised learning support.
 The tuition usually takes place outside of normal lessons such as summer school or immediately after school hours.
-The teacher may also choose to offer these lessons in between other lessons (during free time or recess) during school hours as well.
+The teacher may also choose to offer these lessons in between other lessons (during free time or break) during school hours as well.
 Most tutors prefer short but regular sessions over a specified period to help improve the student’s performance.
 Tuition may thus take only 30 minutes per day, 5 times in a week, for around 12 weeks.

 Is It Different from Classroom Teaching?